pearselab/areadata/_pages/home.md

 permalink: /
 ---

-**AREAdata is undergoing some rebuilding, and the automatic updates are currently out of action.
-Data for the period 01/01/2020 - 30/06/2022 can still be accessed and downloaded, but new data will not be relseased until maintenance has been performed.**

 Welcome to AREAdata, a [PearseLab](http://pearselab.com/) data resource where you can download daily estimates of climate/environmental data which have been averaged across different levels of spatial units.
 Additionally, we include data on population density and estimates from future climate forecasting models at the same spatial levels.
+See the [Data in Brief](https://doi.org/10.1016/j.dib.2022.108438) publication for more details.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >